futureproofmusicschool/milestone-widget/reference/PLANGENERATORPROMPT.md

 • monthly_plan – array of 12 objects where each object has
         { month (1-12),
        focus (primary skill/theme),
-       goal (a 1-2 sentence description of how the skills learned by completing the final project or assignment from the course will help the student reach their own personal northstar), course_rec {title, url, benefit} }
+       goal (a 1-2 sentence capability statement that restates what the student will be able to do after completing the course’s final project; write as an outcome starting with "You can ..." or "You'll be able to ...", not an instruction), course_rec {title, url, benefit} }
    - NOTE: The "benefit" field in course_rec should be a full paragraph (3-4 sentences) explaining specifically how this course connects to the student's personal goals, what skills they'll gain, and how it fits into their overall learning journey toward their northstar.
 Don't just list features - explain the personal value and progression.
 • quarterly_summary – object with keys Q1, Q2, Q3, Q4; each value is one paragraph recapping progress and setting the next stage.